cap-js-community/feature-toggle-library/docs/usage/index.md

 | validations   |          | list of validations                                              |

 _type_<br>
-You can use the type `string` to encode complex data types, like arrays or objects, but need to take care of the serialization/deserialization yourself.
+You can use the type `string` to encode complex data types like arrays or objects, but need to take care of serialization/deserialization yourself.
 In these cases, make sure to use [external validation](#external-validation) so that new values can be deserialized correctly.